-First of all because we don’t know how such heavy stones were brought for such a long distance in an age when there was no appropriate technology for a transport like that.
+First of all because we don’t know how such heavy stones were brought for such a long distance in an age when there was no appropriate technology for transport like that.

 We can only rely on theories.
-The most widely held theory says that they probably used a system made of rope, sledges and rollers obtained from tree trunks.
+The most widely held theory says that they probably used a system made of rope, sleds and rollers obtained from tree trunks.
 But we have no confirmation of this.

 Another mystery concerns the site function.
 And here we have endless theories: necropolis, sacrificial site, astronomic calendar.

-The site function as astronomic calendar is the theory that experts like the most.
+The site function as an astronomic calendar is the theory that experts like the most.
 One of the reasons why they like this hypothesis is because the first rays of light on the summer solstice go through one of the trilithons and shine into the central altar.